gbenroscience/ParserNG/parser-ng-arrow/README.md

 `MathExpression.getSlotItems()` — callers bind by **name** via the `Map`/`VectorSchemaRoot`
 overloads and never need to know or supply slot order directly.

-(Confirmed by ParserNG's author: variables are discovered and assigned slots on a first-appearance, left-to-right basis as the expression is scanned — `"x + y * z"` binds slot 0 = `x`, slot 1 = `y`, slot 2 = `z`.
-This is purely an internal detail of how `ArrowBulkEvaluator` constructs the `MemorySegment[]`; it does not affect the public API.)
+Note that variables are discovered and assigned slots on a first-appearance, left-to-right basis as the expression is scanned — `"x + y * z"` binds slot 0 = `x`, slot 1 = `y`, slot 2 = `z`.
+This is purely an internal detail of how `ArrowBulkEvaluator` constructs the `MemorySegment[]`; it does not affect the public API.

 ## What's zero-copy, honestly